-- Interpretation of GC-MS analysis of sterols as a chemical source tracking indicator Sterols are the excreted metabolites of hormones (i.e. plant and animal) that are ingested by animals or metabolized from endogenous sources (i.e. human synthesis and metabolism of cholesterol).
+• Interpretation of GC-MS analysis of sterols as a chemical source tracking indicator.
+Sterols are the excreted metabolites of hormones (i.e. - plant and animal) that are ingested by animals or metabolized from endogenous sources (i.e. - human synthesis and metabolism of cholesterol).
 Depending upon the sterol detected, and in what quantity, determinations may be inferred as to the type of source responsible.
-For example, the sterol coprostanol, makes up a significant portion of the human excreted sterol content, and is not normally found in surface waters.
-Therefore, a high level of coprostanol, relative to background, indicates anthropogenic contamination of a surface water sample.
+For example, a high level of coprostanol, relative to background, indicates anthropogenic contamination of a surface water sample.
 Detection of cholesterol along with plant sterols, such as beta-sitosterol and stigmasterol, would be indicative of fecal contamination by animals utilizing a mixed diet.
 Detection of the plant sterols alone would possibly occur with herbivore fecal contamination.
-It is important to note that few studies have been reported in the scientific literature to date, and sterol source tracking data should correlated to orthogonal methodologies, such as the microbial source tracking protocols in making a final determination. - Analysis of PPCP and antibiotics as tools to indicate pollution from humans and animals.
+Sterol source tracking data should correlated to orthogonal methodologies, such as the microbial source tracking protocols, in making a final determination.

+Analysis of pharmaceuticals and personal care products and antibiotics as tools to indicate pollution from humans and animals.
 This analysis in conjunction with our Microbial Source Tracking "Toolbox" is used to support the 2005 Wisconsin Act 123 (2005 Senate Bill 646) WI Well Compensation Act Amendment (Compensation for Bacterial Contamination of Wells.